Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 RAINBOW: Yeah.

-GROSS: And they brought pink eyeglasses in honor of your - as a tribute to you.
+GROSS: And they brought pink eyeglasses in honor of yours as a tribute to you...

 RAINBOW: No, but I'm working on it.